pantaluna/esp32_mjd_components/components/mjd_ds3231/_doc/02 ZS042 blue rectangular RTC Module/README.md

-## Remove resistors to reduce current usage and make the module safer
+## Remove resistors to reduce current consumption and make the module safer
 - Remove the charging circuit resistor and the power LED resistor from the circuit board.
 Open the image "ZS042 DS3231 RTC Real Time Clock -  Remove these 2 resistors.jpg" in the "_doc" directory for the exact location of these resistors on the board.
 Detailed information @ https://thecavepearlproject.org/2016/10/27/diy-arduino-promini-data-logger-2016-build-update/
--

 ### Wiring instructions for using the I2C protocol
 - Connect RTC board pin VCC to the MCU pin VCC 3V.
 - Connect RTC board pin GND to the MCU pin GND.
-- Connect RTC board pin SCL to a MCU GPIO#21 (Huzzah32 #21 bottomleft)(Lolin32lite #13 bottomleft).
+- Connect RTC board pin SCL to a MCU GPIO#21 (Huzzah32 #21 bottomleft).
-- Connect RTC board pin SDA to a MCU GPIO#17 (Huzzah32 #17 bottomleft-1)(Lolin32lite #15 bottomleft-1).
+- Connect RTC board pin SDA to a MCU GPIO#17 (Huzzah32 #17 bottomleft-1).

 ## Sensor I2C Address
 - I2C Device address 0x68 = the RTC Maxim Integrated DS3231.
 - I2C Device address 0x57 = the EEPROM Atmel 24C324.
 This chip is not used directly.
-The A0, A1 and A2 pads (open by default)) are used for changing the I2C address of the EEPROM memory chip.
+The A0, A1 and A2 pads (open by default) are used for changing the I2C address of the EEPROM memory chip.
 It is OK to leave the pads open.
 I have no information how these pads affect the I2C address.